 Most homeowners indeed have home insurance, but it’s also true that most people don’t know what they have, why they have it, or what they need to buy to be fully covered against disasters and accidents.
 To help, you need to know about home insurance before you buy it so that you know what you’re paying for and whether or not you truly need the policy.

-At Don Lee Insurance Agency, we are here to educate you on the best home insurance policy.
+At Bigfork Insurance Agency, we are here to educate you on the best home insurance policy.
 We also help you get the best coverage from a reliable insurance company.

 It is important to understand home insurance coverage before engaging yourself.